 I was 12 years old, and the car was a Mercedes 200D that belonged to my grandfather.

 Are you a full-time rally driver, or do you have another job?
 If so, what kind of job is it?

 There’s no chance of becoming a full-time rally driver in Turkey.
 I’m a manager of our family business, an elevator company.
 We’ve been making and installing elevators since 1975.

 What’s going to be your first rally of 2019?

 At the moment, we don’t know yet.
-The first rally of Turkish Championship is Izmir Rally on 13th and 14th April.
-Before that, we want to go to Mitropa Cup, together with my teammate Erkan Gural with a ŠKODA FABIA R5.
+The first rally of the Turkish Championship is the Izmir Rally on the 13th and 14th of April.
+Before that, we want to go to the Mitropa Cup, together with my teammate Erkan Gural in a ŠKODA FABIA R5.